Converting to AMSOIL or Breaking in a New Engine: Critical Information That You Need to Know.

 REALITY CHECK – Summary on Seal and Gasket Compatibility:

 AMSOIL synthetic motor oils are made of completely pure, ideally designed synthetic base-stocks, blended with the highest-performance additives available, and are fully compatible with all engine gaskets and seal materials.
-In fact, because they are more painstakingly designed than petroleum oils, they help maintain seal integrity better, and AMSOIL extends seal life better than conventional oils.
+In fact, because they are more painstakingly designed than petroleum oils, AMSOIL synthetic oils help maintain seal integrity better, rejuvenate shrunken seals, and extend seal life far better than conventional oils.
 However, AMSOIL Synthetic Motor Oils are recommended for use in mechanically sound engines!
+Most “leaks” are slight seepage that does not drip oil and is only significant in car-show judging.
 If you have a vehicle that is actually leaking oil badly, then it may be best to repair the seal prior to converting to AMSOIL.
-And it’s a smart move to replace those seals and switch to AMSOIL – seal problems often indicate high levels of internal engine deposits, and replacing the seals is a lot cheaper than replacing the engine.
+And it’s a smart move to replace that seal and switch to AMSOIL – seal problems often indicate high levels of internal engine deposits, and replacing the seals is a lot cheaper than replacing the engine.

 Special note to motorcycle owners considering AMSOIL: